- Evolutionary Psychology

 This is why the Empire fell.
 Which empire?
 Take your pick.
 Absolutely regardless of how much obvious benefit an empire may bring to a region, men will cultivate hatred of it, and will encourage uprisings of one sort or another.
 People will prefer to be at the top of a dung heap to being half way up a mountain.
 In a region where war is a constant feature, and poverty abounds, an empire may come and bring order, peace and prosperity.
 Within a short time, there might be education, roads, sanitation, justice, and wealth.
 No matter how obvious it is to any objective observer that the empire's presence in the region is responsible for these benefits, there will be those who resent the empire and who regard it as an evil imposition.
 Leto's rule ended despite his excellence.
 Empires fall despite theirs.

 Those people who seek to overthrow the Empire will mainly be men.
 This is because it will be men who benefit more from that overthrow.
 In bloody revolutions, lots of men get killed, and few women.
 Interestingly, and fittingly, all over the world, women’s voting habits are more conservative than men’s.
 It seems that women are more content with their rulers.
-Instability is a bad thing in a society, so women will favour it, as will the men who are doing well out of the status quo.
+Instability is a bad thing in a society, so women will favour stability, as will the men who are doing well out of the status quo.
 Small surprise that the most revolutionary people are low status men.

 Humans have an innate nature, and it seems that ambition is part of us.
 Men tend to be more status-conscious than women, and this is linked to ambition.
 You have to be ambitious to get or maintain high status, and high status brings a particularly large improvement to the breeding prospects of males.
 It seems to me that another innate trait is that low-status humans will have a natural resentment of rulers, and a natural wish to see them toppled.
 This may seem far-fetched, but we have the emotion of love which makes us naturally attached to breeding partners, and thus more likely to stay with them.
 We have the emotion of jealousy which makes us compete for lovers.
 We have emotions which make us find all manner of specific things attractive and repulsive.
 Women find high status men more attractive.
 Many women may claim that they fell in love with the personality of their rich husbands, but the wealth of their husbands is still clearly a major factor in the women's choice of mate.
 Instinct can blind a woman to the ugliness and boringness of rich men, and make her love them.
 Why then is it so far-fetched to imagine that people might have inherited genes which blind them to the excellence of rulers, and make them resentful of them?
 The stakes are high.
 Each rung on the social ladder for a male baboon makes on average a difference of one offspring.
 If humans and their ancestors were similar, then Nature would be under considerable pressure to find a way to make humans oust their excelling rulers.